MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 	**Note:** You will be prohibited from logging in as Laura until after the **90 second lockout duration** that you set earlier.

 22. Once you've been locked out, wait 90 seconds and then verify that you can sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider) and the password **User.pw1**.

-If your log in is successful, you should return to the Azure Active Directory admin center.
+23. Once your log-in is successful, you can close all open applications.
+This will be your last lab exercise using the LON-DC1 domain controller.

 # End of Lab 3